bensha6757/Malicious_File_indexer/README.md

  CnCServer.py:

     Command and Control Server. a class in charge of operating a server, which waits for the MFT data from the malware and every newly arrived MFT, it will map, according to the users input of desired file extensions, the paths of files, which correspond to the desired file extension.
-    Prints to the log the src IP, a timestamp and a full file path.
+    Prints to the log, for each file the src IP, a timestamp and a full file path.

  MFTFieldsExtractor.py:

-    A class in charge of extracting file paths from the MFT table and parse it.
+    A class in charge of extract file paths from the MFT table and parse it.
 Making use of analyzeMFT package

  =============